T

 Destination-specific tips

-• Tap water in Jerusalem is safe to drink, but some visitors prefer bottled water due to the mineral content.
-A reusable bottle is recommended for convenience and sustainability.
+• Tap water is generally safe to drink, but many prefer bottled water for taste.

 Plan the rest of your Jerusalem trip